niuxuetao/paxml/README.md

 Check the [wiki](https://github.com/niuxuetao/paxml/wiki) for more details.

-The project page is at http://paxml.org
+The project home page is at: http://paxml.org

 Continuous integration: http://build.paxml.org